baublys/hello-world/README.md

 # hello-world
 Hi kind people!

-HTML5, JS & We together we make the world a better.
+HTML5, JS & We together make the world a better.